Hecate: Sanctuaries

 Hecate was a popular divinity, and her cult was practiced with many local variations all over Greece and Western Anatolia.
 Caria was a major center of worship and her most famous temple there was located in the town of Lagina.
-The oldest known direct evidence of Hecate's cult comes from Selinunte (near modern-day Trapani in Sicily), where she had a temple in the 6th–5th centuries BC.
+The oldest known direct evidence of Hecate's cult comes from Selinunte (near modern-day Trapani in Sicily), where she had a temple in the 6th–5th centuries BCE.

-There was a Temple of Hecate in Argolis:Over against the sanctuary of Eileithyia is a temple of Hecate [the goddess probably here identified with the apotheosed Iphigenia, and the image is a work of Skopas.
+There was a Temple of Hecate in Argolis:Over against the sanctuary of Eileithyia is a temple of Hecate and the image is a work of Skopas.
 This one is of stone, while the bronze images opposite, also of Hecate, were made respectively by Polykleitos and his brother Naukydes.
 There was also a shrine to Hecate in Aigina, where she was very popular:

 Of the gods, the Aiginetans worship most Hecate, in whose honour every year they celebrate mystic rites which, they say, Orpheus the Thrakian established among them.
 Within the enclosure is a temple; its wooden image is the work of Myron, and it has one face and one body.
 It was Alkamenes, in my opinion, who first made three images of Hecate attached to one another [in Athens].